AdobeDocs/analytics.pt-BR/help/components/calculated-metrics/cm-reference/cm-functions.md

 ## Median (Table)

 Returns the median for a metric in a column.
-The median is the number in the middle of a set of numbers—that is, half the numbers have values that are greater than or equal to the median, and half are less than or equal to the median.
+The median is the number in the middle of a set of numbers-that is, half the numbers have values that are greater than or equal to the median, and half are less than or equal to the median.

 ```
 MEDIAN(metric)